simonemarasi/squad-nlp/README.md

 This repository contains the implementation of a form of extractive QA applied to the Stanford Question Answering Dataset (SQuAD).
 Given a question and a passage containing the answer, the task is to predict the answer text span in the passage.
 In particular it has been tried several models
 - a very simple Recurrent Neural Network (RNN) using the GloVe embedding;
 - an attention based model using both GloVe and a pretrained Character Level embedding,
-- an high end reference model using BERT
+- a high end reference model using BERT

 ### Run script